 The flats were built in the 1930’s and at one time was the most developed garden square of private housing in London.
 The 10-storey development of over 1200 flats has been described as one of London’s most notable apartment blocks and has had a number of both famous and notorious residents in its time.

-Although there was an existing routine monitoring and testing regime in place prior to the cases undertaken by the appointed water systems contractor in association with the Dolphin Square management company, a logical conclusion to draw is that the regime may not have been adequate.
+Although there was existing routine monitoring and legionella sampling in place prior to the cases undertaken by the appointed water systems contractor in association with the Dolphin Square management company, a logical conclusion to draw is that the regime may not have been adequate.
 The post incident investigation also involving the Health and Safety Executive [HSE], Westminster City Council and Public Health England [PHE] led to a multi-faceted programme of inspection, sampling, outlet flushing and de-scaling, systemwide chlorination of the hot water systems and significant riser and other pipework replacement and other remedial actions.

 The Legionella sampling programme alone was reported to include 3 flats per floor in each house on a weekly basis initially and which led to multiple further remedial actions.
 A programme was also undertaken to significantly increase occupant awareness of the factors which can increase water hygiene and Legionella risks.
 A Dolphin Square Water Safety Group was also subsequently convened to meet monthly to oversee the critical aspects of Legionella and other waterborne pathogen risk management.